-Ordinary dividends are included in the working balance and are part of B.9 of non-financial accounts.
+Ordinary dividends are included in the working balance and are part of net lending/net borrowing of non-financial accounts.
 Some of the dividends of local government owned companies are classified as extra ordinary and become a part of financial accounts, which is why table 2C is adjusted.